-This is the first year Brantford Power is reporting against its DSP as 2017 was the first year available to measure the Distribution System Plan Implementation Progress.
-The annual targets Brantford Power is proposing represent the cumulative spending for each year in the DSP.
-We will compare the actual cumulative spending during its DSP period against these annual targets.
+This is the second year that Brantford Power is reporting against its DSP as 2017 was the first year available to measure the Distribution System Plan Implementation Progress.
+The annual targets for DSP implementation represent the cumulative spending for each year in the DSP.
+Brantford Power compares the actual cumulative spending during our DSP period against these annual targets.

-Brantford Power is also aware of the OEB's intent to create a uniform methodology for distributors to measure their distribution system plan implementation, and will apply this methodology when it is available.
+Brantford Power is also aware of the OEB's intent to create a uniform methodology for distributors to measure their Distribution System Plan Implementation, and will apply this methodology when it is available.